The University of Pennsylvania diploma has been printed in Latin since its first graduating class in 1757.

 The name printed on the replacement will be the name from your original diploma.
 If you have legally changed your name, please order your replacement using the paper form and send it in with a copy of the documentation verifying your name change.

 A general diploma translation can be found online.
 You can also request a notarized translation that includes your name, degree and graduation date.

 If you know your PennKey and password, you can order a diploma or translation with the online request form.
 If you do not know your Penn key and password, but graduated in 1975 or later, you may request one from the PennKey Alumni website.

-If you graduated before 1975, are having difficulty obtaining a PennKey or are requesting that your name be printed with one that differs from when you were enrolled at Penn, please complete the form to request a replacement diploma or the form the request a diploma translation.
+If you graduated before 1975, are having difficulty obtaining a PennKey or are requesting that your name be printed with one that differs from when you were enrolled at Penn, please complete the form to request a replacement diploma to order a diploma or the form to request a diploma translation to order a diploma translation.

 The Office of the University Registrar provides a number of services to verify a student's status.
 Information about verifying degrees, ordering transcripts and academic certification can be found at www.upenn.edu/registrar/student-services/index.html.